RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 B. Infrastructure as a service (IaaS), hybrid
 C. Software as a service (SaaS), public
 D. Infrastructure as a service (IaaS), private

 Answer: D.

 An IaaS service model allows an organization to retain the most control of their IT assets in the cloud; the cloud customer is responsible for the operating system, the applications, and the data in the cloud.
 The private cloud model allows the organization to retain the greatest degree of governance control in the cloud; all the other deployment models would necessitate giving up governance control in an environment with pooled resources.

-### Question # 143 - [important] If an organization wants to realize the most cost savings by reducing administrative overhead, which service and deployment model combination should they choose?
+### Question # 143 - If an organization wants to realize the [most cost savings by reducing administrative overhead], which service and deployment model combination should they choose?
 A. Platform as a service (PaaS), community
 B. Infrastructure as a service (IaaS), hybrid
 C. Software as a service (SaaS), public
 D. Infrastructure as a service (IaaS), private

 Answer: C.

 With SaaS, the cloud customer is responsible only for the data in the cloud; the cloud provider is responsible for the underlying IT infrastructure, the operating system, and the applications; maintenance for this service model will be minimal, compared to the others.
 A public cloud deployment will reduce costs even more, as it is the least expensive of the options—with the least amount of control for the cloud customer.